syncfusion-content/asp.netmvc-docs/aspnetmvc/PercentageTextBox/Behavior-Settings.md

 {% endhighlight %}

-Output when EnableStrictMode is “True” is as follows.
+Output when EnableStrictMode is “true” is as follows.